unbit/uwsgi-docs/WSGIquickstart.rst

 Each distribution has choosen its startup system (:doc:`Upstart<Upstart>`, :doc:`SystemD`...) and there are tons of process managers available (supervisord, god...).

-uWSGI will integrate very well with all of them (we hope), but if you plan to deploy a big number of apps check the uWSGI :doc:`Emperor` it is the dream of every devops.
+uWSGI will integrate very well with all of them (we hope), but if you plan to deploy a big number of apps check the uWSGI :doc:`Emperor<Emperor>` it is the dream of every devops.

 Deploying Django